mfrachet/cypress-audit/README.md

 ### Accessing the raw reports

-When using custom tools, it can be conveniant to directly access to raw information provided by the specific tool for doing manual things like generating a custom reports.
+When using custom tools, it can be convenient to directly access the raw information they provide for doing manual things, such as generating a custom reports.

-To do so, you can pass a `callback` function to the task initializer and when an audit is run, it will be triggered with the raw information.
+To do so, you can pass a `callback` function to the task initializer.
+Then, when an audit is run, this callback will we executed with the raw data of the underlying tool.

 In the `cypress/plugins/index.js` file: